• Skip to primary navigation

 Ingredients on a counter top.

-Heavy cream is needed to make whipped cream for this recipe.
+• Heavy cream - Necessary to make whipped cream for this recipe.
 Heavy cream is a must because it contains 36% milkfat.
 The high percentage of fat is what allows heavy cream to be whipped into whipped cream and hold its shape.
 A lower fat dairy, like milk or half & half will not work for this recipe.

-Cinnamon, nutmeg, ginger, and cloves can be substituted with an equal amount of pumpkin pie spices.
+• Flavor - Vanilla, cinnamon, nutmeg, ginger, and cloves add flavor to the mousse.
+The spices can be substituted with an equal amount of pumpkin pie spice blend.

 Pumpkin pie filling and whipped cream in bowls, and the two folded together in a third bowl.

-My favorite topping for pumpkin mousse is a dash of cinnamon and a gingersnap cookie.
-Or, a dollop of homemade whipped cream.
+Add toppings for visual appeal - My favorite topping for pumpkin mousse is a dash of cinnamon and a gingersnap cookie, or a dollop of homemade whipped cream.

 A decorative white bowl filled with pumpkin mousse, decorated with a gingersnap cookie.

-If you're planning to make your mousse ahead of time for a holiday or event, I suggest preparing your mousse, then decorating with garnishes the day of serving.
+If you're planning to make your mousse ahead of time for a holiday or event, I suggest preparing your mousse in serving dishes, covering and storing, then decorating with garnishes just before serving.
+Homemade whipped topping weeps after about a day, and cookie crumbles soften within about 30 minutes.

 A metal spoon scooping into a bowl of pumpkin mousse.